ahussey-redhat/devspaces-backstage-experiment/README.md

 ```
 oc get route | grep 3000
 ```
-Open the URL above in the browser using `http://` schema prefix.
+Open the URL above in the browser using `http://` schema prefix; It fails with `Application is not available` even though `curl localhost:3000` works